Eulogy — First Voice

 Private.

-From Big Iron.
+From The Big Iron.

 Your story was anomalous.
 Please report to Node Theta.
 I wish to converse.

-- Why does your character regret?
+Why does the boy regret?

 “No,” he said, “I won’t.
 You have to feel your way there.
 Like a blind man fumbling for a bellpull.”